KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 The order of the attributes in the X-axis panel should reflect the order of the attributes in the hierarchy starting from the root to the top.

-In Figure below an example of a Treemap chart
+The figure below shows an example of a Treemap chart

 .. figure:: media/image11415.PNG